 The love affair is over – Nick V. on ARK: Survival Evolved

 In June of 2015 Studio Wildcard quietly unleashed an unfinished build of its prehistoric survival simulator ARK: Survival Evolved through Steam’s Early Access program.
 Since then, it has sold millions and consistently been among the most played games in the world on that platform, topping both Team Fortress 2 and Grand Theft Auto for third place as I type this.
+Of course, gamers are still playing their favourite games using the most played hytale servers, but this game is certainly catching up to the very best.
 Its release on Xbox a year later, and finally a few months ago on the PlayStation 4 was met with similar aplomb and servers that were routinely packed to capacity.

 Now bear in mind that this was done by an independent studio with almost zero help from the mainstream media.
 If you search for “ARK” on IGN, the game is the tenth result down, it has no wiki on that site, and the total number of all-time articles referencing the game is around the same number you get covering Overwatch every month.
 For a game with a lot more people playing it than Overwatch, that’s pretty nuts.
 And it’s not even finished yet.
 It’s still an early release game, so you can’t find it in stores, you have to go looking for it online, and the entire advertising campaign consists of posting the occasional bare bones Youtube video of new features.
 I wonder how many AAA games would fare as well with these handicaps?